NoRA-GmbH/fw-lists/README.md

 ## Overview

-This repository contains a PowerShell script that retrieves Microsoft 365 endpoints from the official Microsoft API and generates lists that can be used in firewalls.
+This repository contains firewall endpoint lists for various cloud services and custom configurations.
+Lists can be either:

+- **Automatically generated** from official APIs (e.g., Microsoft 365 endpoints)
+- **Manually maintained** for custom configurations and other services

+### List organization

-All Microsoft 365 related lists are stored in a dedicated directory:
+Lists are organized by source/vendor in dedicated directories:

-- `/lists/ms365` – all lists generated from the official Microsoft 365 endpoint service
+- `/lists/ms365` – automatically generated lists from the official Microsoft 365 endpoint service

-Future endpoint sources (for example other cloud services or internal zones) are intended to live in their own subfolders such as `lists/{vendor}/...`.

-## How it works
+- `/lists/{vendor}` – other endpoint sources (cloud services, internal zones, custom configurations, etc.)

+Each directory can contain either auto-generated lists (with associated automation scripts) or manually maintained lists, or both.

+## List types

+### Automatically generated lists

+These lists are generated from official APIs and updated automatically.
+Currently supported:

+#### Microsoft 365 lists

-The script `Get-MSEndpoints.ps1`:
+The script `Get-MSEndpoints.ps1` generates Microsoft 365 endpoint lists:

 - Retrieves the current Microsoft 365 endpoints from the Microsoft API
 - Groups the data by: